 How insects find their target

 Firstly, it is important to understand how these flying insects find their target to bite before you decide to buy a bug zapper product.
 In other words, you need to think about how the flying insects find someone to bite.

 Most biting insects can easily detect carbon dioxide in the air.
 One of the research shows that a flying insect can detect carbon dioxide from as far as 35 meters away from its source.

 After detecting the CO2, the insects will try to fly to the person or animal in that area.

-Besides the carbon dioxide, those flying insect also use other ways to find their target to bit, such as, perfume, sweat or body odor, etc.
+Besides the carbon dioxide, those flying insects also use other ways to find their target to bit, such as perfume, sweat or body odor, etc.

 Flying insects target their meals by tracing the carbon dioxide.
 Is that meaning that bug zappers never kill them?

 Bug zappers use ultraviolet light to attract mosquitoes or insects.
 Because many insects can see the ultraviolet light better than the visible light, so, that’s why many manufacturers will use UV light bulb in the bug zapper.

 When the bug flies toward the UV light, it goes through the space between the wire-mesh grids and completes the electric circuit.
 High-voltage electric current flows through the insect and terminates it.
 And when this happens, you often can hear a loud “ZZZZ” sound.